 With a greater focus being placed on the quality of the guest experience than ever before, hotels of all sizes are looking to streamline operational processes and facilitate inter-staff communication as much as possible this year with cloud-based management systems.

 Last year highlighted the shift to an online booking journey; now we’re seeing that booking journey going mobile.
 Hotel companies are feeling the pressure to provide the ultimate customer journey on mobile devices, with a voice-responsive search experience hot on its heels.

 Hotel marketing in 2018: automated, updated for SEO, and data driven

 Chatbots and conversational marketing on hotel websites

-Speed of information and a UX are now cornerstones in the conversion funnel; today’s chatbots assist with both.
+Speed of information and UX are now cornerstones in the conversion funnel; today’s chatbots assist with both.
 It wouldn’t be surprising to see these low-cost, high-impact multi-functional bots popping up on more hotel websites to assist guests and encourage bookings this year.

 Mobile-first SEO strategies

 Mobile-first indexing is anticipated to be fully implemented in 2018, which means that making hotel websites and booking pages optimized for mobile will be a priority for many hotel companies in the coming months.